 A: No, it is unfenced and relies on natural wetland boundaries.

 A: No, there are no water taps.
-Do not let your dog drink from the wetlands.
+You should not let your dog drink from the wetlands.

 A: No, you must carry your dog’s waste out with you.